amankr-6336/wobot-assignment.ai/README.md

 # how to run on local system

--just do npm install in the terminal
+- just do npm install in the terminal
--then npm start
+- then npm start

 # feartures
 - added pagination,deletion and searching.